pedrolpin4/MyWallet_React/README.md

 ## What comes next?

-- On the next versions you'll be able to use a fake credit card, or a real one lol, to book your tickets;
+- On the next versions you'll be to edit and delete your records;
-- As a user, you'll be able to see your booking history and navigate on the site through a sidebar;

 ## Tecnologies I Used